-“Working today is a state, not a place“, explains Oliver Bendig, CEO of Matrix24 during a panel discussion in Munich in July 2016.
+Last updated on 7.
+February 2019“Working today is a state, not a place“, explains Oliver Bendig, CEO of Matrix24 during a panel discussion in Munich in July 2016.
 The event discussed the IDC study “Advanced Workplace Strategies in Germany 2016“, which was published in June 2016.
 The day-to-day work of modern knowledge workers couldn’t have been summarised better.
 If a company wants to increase the productivity of its staff in order to stay competitive in the future, then availability of device independent apps and documents via a browser has to be ensured.
-This is the only way to enable productive working in the home office, during customer appointments and on business trips.
+If a company implements Unified Worksapce Management, it enables productive working in the home office, during customer appointments and on business trips.

 A Desire for Simplification and Transparency

 The results of the IDC study, which questioned knowledge workers and those responsible for IT from 281 organisations with more than 100 employees, however, paint a rather sobering picture.
 Only 52 percent of the surveyed knowledge workers are currently able to access relevant applications device independent.
 This requires urgent action for improvements from businesses.
 Root cause analysis showed that in the past few years a fragmented management structure for traditional, virtualised and mobile devices had developed in the businesses in question.
 There is a great desire for less complexity and more transparency.
 As a solution, they envisage an integrated IT workplace management, which extends itself to mobile and stationery devices.